Environmental Exploration and Multimedia Storytelling: Researching and Documenting Water Quality in the Mississinewa River

 Meals and Memories on Wheels

-This project team will work with Meals on Wheels.
-Meals on Wheels, Muncie, Inc. is a community
+This project team will work with Meals on Wheels of Muncie Inc., a community

-program designed to deliver meals to homebound person who are unable to prepare
+program designed to deliver meals to homebound persons unable to prepare

 their own balanced meals.
 Students will

-create a web page that presents videos and graphic content telling the stories
+create a website that presents videos and graphic content telling the stories

 of those served and providing an understanding of what encourages those who

-serve to make driving through all kinds of weather conditions to get hot meals
+serve to make driving through all kinds of weather to get hot meals

 For more information, contact Michael Lee or Maria Williams-Hawkins, Department of Telecommunications.
 Apply now!